 As with all shipments, Santa will have to prepare his cargo way in advance.
 By using iContainers’ search engine, he can get a shipping quote from the Rudolph Line in under 15 seconds!
 His packing list is going to have to be immaculate in order to prevent paperwork delays.
 Fortunately, given Santa’s many years of practice, he knows the process like the back of his palm!

 Despite the quick reservation time, it’s still quite a journey from the North Pole.
 Rudolph and crew will have to traverse the Northwest Passage cutting through Greenland and parts of Canada to get to the US mainland.
-Because of the jam in Santa’s logistics chain due to Hanjin Shipping’s downfall, he will have to hire more elves this festive season to ensure a timely delivery.
+Because of the relatively lower carrier schedule reliability, he may have to hire more elves this festive season to ensure a timely delivery.

 Here’s a look at their route and the parties involved!